Moluccas International Campaign for Human Rights

 A PEOPLE IN PERIL

 The Moluccan people are victimized.
-Fifty-nine years of Javanese-dominant occupation of Indonesia has taken its toll.
+Sixty-six years of Javanese-dominant occupation of Indonesia has taken its toll.
 The national identity of the Moluccan people is disappearing fast.
 An overall Javanese identity is taking its place, which is pervading daily social behavior.
 This is effectuated by ceaseless efforts of Jakarta to transmigrate tens of thousands Javanese families all over the Moluccan islands.
 The more than two million indigenous people are being engulfed by the influx of new settlers.

 Reports from the Moluccas tell of the movement of Malay families into these Melanesian islands and also of planned and encouraged intermarriage by the government.
 Suffering under the political and military repression, which exists throughout Indonesia, the Moluccans are powerless.
-And because of the naivete (too-easy adaptability) of the Moluccan people, the Javanization of the indigenous culture takes place with negligible opposition.

-The relatively tiny and disadvantaged indigenous people of the Moluccas is no match for the one hundred million plus of the Island of Java and the calculated
+The relatively tiny and disadvantaged indigenous people of the Moluccas is no match for the one hundred million plus of the Island of Java and the calculated program to institutionalize Javanism throughout Indonesia.

 Adat-grounds (indigenous inherited lands) are granted to transmigrants under a "land reform" policy, which leaves indigenous landowner with only limited garden plots in the immediate vicinity of their homes.
-Often jobless, the diasadvantaged Moluccans have been selling off these lands in time of need.

 Picture